captn3m0/codechef/_problems/easy/CODECRCK.md

 Right after Wet Shark loses his sequences, he finds that he actually needs them to break the code of [Cthulhu](https://en.wikipedia.org/wiki/Cthulhu) to escape a labyrinth.
 Cthulhu's code is a single floating point number **Q**.
 However, the code verifier is faulty.
 If Wet Shark enters any code **c** such that **|c - Q| ≤ 0.01** , Cthulhu's code checker will allow him to escape.

 Wet Shark now starts to panic, and consults Dry Dolphin for help via ultrasonic waves.
-After the Dry Dolphin Sequence Processing Factory processes data of Wet Shark's sequences, the machines give Wet Shark the following 2 relations his sequences follow for all 1 ≤ n < 109, where **x = sqrt(2)** and **y = sqrt(3)**.
+After the Dry Dolphin Sequence Processing Factory processes data of Wet Shark's sequences, the machines give Wet Shark the following 2 relations his sequences follow for all 1 ≤ n &lt; 109, where **x = sqrt(2)** and **y = sqrt(3)**.

 ![](http://i.imgur.com/Vvynmuh.png)